-Drafted 5th overall by the Sacramento Kings, De’Aaron Fox signed a multi-year endorsement deal with Nike prior to the 2017 draft, but has now parted ways with Nike, and made the splashy decision to sign with the Curry sub-brand of Under Armour, after flirting with the Curry Flow 10s for much of the 2022-23 season.
-Fox will primarily be headlining the retroed Curry 2 Low Flotro silhouette.
+Drafted 5th overall by the Sacramento Kings, De’Aaron Fox signed a multi-year endorsement deal with Nike prior to the 2017 draft.
+After his contract elapsed, Fox made the splashy decision to sign with the Curry sub-brand of Under Armour.
+He is the first athlete — besides Steph Curry himself — to have a signature shoe under the Curry brand.
+His shoe, the Curry Fox 1, debuted in late 2024.

 In his first few seasons, Fox was known for his heavy rotation of high tops, trading between the Jordan XX8s, as well as the Kobe 9 and 10 hightop versions.
 This season, Fox is headlining the Air Zoom GT Cut, moving on to a more traditional, flagship silhouette from Nike.